georgiee/coding-for-kids/slides.md

 ---
 ^ ...Our kids should learn coding.

 ^ Is this justified?
-Should our kids learn coding?

 ^ I’m biased in this question for obvious reasons.

-^ So let me step back and let's look at the bigger picture.
+^ So let's step back and take a look at the bigger picture.

 # [fit] Kids
 # **_should learn_**